PratikshaPP/expensetracker-cb/README.md

 # expensetracker-cb
 spring-boot vaadin app showing CRUD operations and a few filter and search by date operation using Couchbase as datastore

+SourceCode - You can find the source code at https://github.com/ratchakr/expensetracker-cb

+Email: You can contact me at my email:ratnopam_ch@yahoo.co.in or tweet to me @ratnopam

+2 minute screencast - View the overview at https://www.dropbox.com/s/eb5xinq05tnw9tr/expensetracker.mp4?dl=0

 Please follow the below steps to run the app.
 The steps given below are used for running the app in Docker

 1. Run a customized couchbase image couchbase 4.5 version: